Optimization-based Causal Estimation from Heterogenous Environments: Related work

 In this section, we derive an optimization objective for causal estimation.
 It only involves the observable data and is a relaxation of the idealized optimization in \Cref{eq:constrained}.
 In this relaxation, the causal coefficient $\betav$ is one of the optima, though it is not the only one.

-We will first review directional derivatives and feasible directions; we will use them to characterize the extreme points of \Cref{eq:constrained}; we will relax the optimization problem; then we will characterize the extreme points of the relaxed optimization.
+We will first review directional derivatives and feasible directions, which are used to characterize the extreme points of the idealized optimization in \Cref{eq:constrained}.
+We then relax the optimization problem to a practical one and characterize its extreme points.